 Joe Competed in four meets for the University of Kentucky Wildcats as a freshman, highlighted by a 67th-place finish at the 8k SEC championships (26:06).Joe represented University of Kentucky in three meets as a sophomore, taking 18th at the EKU Invite and 57th at the SEC championships.

-Joe is in his third year as a track and field coach.
+Coach Jackson is in his third year as a track and field coach.
 His first two years he coached at Hilliard Heritage Middle school where he achieved much success.
-In 2015 the girls we runner up at the middle school state championships and in 2016 the boys team won the state title.
+In 2015 the girls at Heritage we runner up at the middle school state championships and in 2016 the boys team won the state title.
 His middle school teams hold the state record in both boys and girls 4x800m relay, and his athletes hold the record for the middle school boys 400m and 800m.
 In 2017 he coached freshman Malachi Mcgill to win his first state title in the 800 meter dash.

 Coach Justin Hines graduated from Fremont Ross High School in 2010.
 He was Fourth place in the 110m hurdles (14.55) and eighth place in the 4x200m relay at the 2010 OHSAA Division I State Championships.
 He was also a four-time regional qualifier and was voted by his school as the 2009 & 2010 team MVP.

-Justin Attended The Ohio State University from 2010 to 2014.
+Coach Hines Attended The Ohio State University from 2010 to 2014.
 He was a Member of the 2014 Buckeye Power Club and also achieved 2014 Academic All-Big Ten selection and Ohio State Scholar Athlete in 2014.
 Justin left the Ohio State University with personal bests of 7.95 in the 60m hurdles and 14.07 in the 110 hurdles.

 Coach Ashlee Abraham Graduated from Renaissance High School in 2009.
 In 2007, Ashlee was the 200m champion in the MHSAA state meet.
 In 2009 she competed in 100m, 200m, and 4x100m relay at state and won 3 gold medals